phidatahq/phidata/README.md

 ## Multi-Modal by default

-Phidata agents support text, images, audio, video and more.
+Phidata agents support text, images, audio and video.
 For example, you can create an image agent that can understand images and make tool calls as needed, create a file `image_agent.py`

 ```python
 from phi.agent import Agent